 Thursford Collection is more than just a steam museum.
 In addition to steam engines, you will be able to see organs, fairground rides, and silent movies.
 George T.H.
 Cushing MBE, was inspired to create this museum after experiencing the sights and sounds of the fairground as a child.

 The Thursford Collection is also home to the Thursford Christmas Spectacular so the museum is not open all year.
-It best to check the website here to confirm opening dates and the impact of renovation works taking place.
+It best to check the website here to confirm opening dates.
 Also, keep in mind fairground rides are subject to availability and are not included in the admission price.

 Charles Burrell Museum